alibabadoufu/alibabadoufu.github.io/_readings/2019-2-25-bag-of-tricks-for-image-classification.md

 3. Learning rate is initialized to 0.1 and divided by 10 at the 30th, 60th, and 90th epochs.

 **What is Nesterov Accelerated Gradient (NAG) Descent?**
 It is important to understand NAG Descent here before we discuss about other improvements on the model.
 Momentum based Gradient Descent solves the problems of Vanilla Gradient Descent in such a way that it doesn't get stuck in the gentle region.
 The way it does is aggregate previous updates to learn the weights with a larger step.
-However, it oscillates in the valley region before going down to its lowest point.
+However, it tends to oscillate in the valley region before going down to the lowest point.
 This leads to more redundant iterations in order to get the optimum point for the training.
+To understand more, I will cover this in another blog post.
+Stay tuned!
 {: .notice--info}